sgithens/gpii-devpmt/README.md

 The PPT can be used to test preference safes and onboarding with the Morphic desktop application.
-By pointing your local morphic install to the same cloud that the PPT is using for it's data once can make preference safe changes in the PPT and test the results by keying in and out of Morphic.
+By pointing your local morphic install to the same cloud that the PPT is using for its data once can make preference safe changes in the PPT and test the results by keying in and out of Morphic.

 To temporarily point a desktop Morphic installation to a PPT development cloud, the